Aditya-Sinha-7981/JewelOre/readme.txt

 Landing page is now completely responsive along with minor desing changes

 Information section and More products both are completely responsive along with minor design changes

+<----------Update 2:---------->

+1. About us section done and completely responsive

+2. Navbar changed from display to scale and transition added

+3. Trending products section completed for pc